coderitter/pulp-riscv-gnu-toolchain-docker/README.md

 ## Coderitter

-The directory `coderitter` contains the Docker Hub readme and Coderitter specific scripts to build the image.
+The directory `Dockerhub` contains the Docker Hub readme and Coderitter specific scripts to build the image.